Riizade/anki-edit/README.md

 because this project is an absolute mess, you're better off looking at the code that loads the dictionaries and making changes to it rather than trying to follow the directory/file structure of whatever I've done here

 however, you can find the dictionary data I used here: https://drive.google.com/drive/folders/1-3PXPh_vrPsp-ojzPFKjaZAFcRWCExy-?usp=share_link

-# DeepL

-In order for DeepL translation to work, you need to provide an API key either in the `DEEPL_API_KEY` environment variable, or in the file `scratch/DEEPL_API_KEY`